Nevoss/form-wrapper-js/docs/guide/validation.md

 }
 ```

-As you can see `passes` function will return an `Promise` that was return by the axios library, if this promise resolved
+As you can see `passes` function will return an `Promise` from the `axios` library, if the promise will resolved
-the input will be valid, if the promise rejected we catch it and check if the status is `422` (you can do any thing you want) and then
+the field will be marked as valid, if the promise will rejected and the response status will be `422` (you can do any thing you want), the function will
-we return a rejected promise with `RuleValidationError`
+return a rejected promise with `RuleValidationError`

 ::: danger
 One thing to understand, you must reject with **`RuleValidationError`**! otherwise the error will bubble up.
 :::

+You can use `form.isValidating('email')` In case that your `Promise` base validating take some time, the function will
+return `true` if the `Promise` base validation is still running and `false` if not.

 ## Errors

-The errors collector will collect errors each time you validate a specific field or the whole form,
+The errors collector will collect errors each time validating a specific field or the whole form,
-you can display them out with a use of the `$errors` property.
+you can display those errors out with the use of `$errors` property.

 ```vue
 <template>